A rollback of event e on configuration c is a maximal configuration m

 Helper: An event in the future is enabled in a partial configuration that contains its strict past and is consistent.

-Correctness: The original configuration c is reachable from rollback(c,e)
+Correctness: the original configuration c is reachable from rollback(c,e)